ibm-cloud-docs/openwhisk/pkg_composer.md

 # Composer
 {: #pkg_composer}

 {{site.data.keyword.openwhisk}} now supports Composer for Apache OpenWhisk as a technical preview.
-Composer extends Apache OpenWhisk sequences with more combinators ([JS](https://github.com/apache/incubator-openwhisk-composer/blob/master/docs/COMBINATORS.md), [Python 3](https://github.com/apache/incubator-openwhisk-composer-python/blob/master/docs/COMBINATORS.md)), which you can use to create more complex flows that include conditional branching, error handling, and loops.
-Full documentation and technical specifications for Composer are available on the [Composer Git repository](https://github.com/apache/incubator-openwhisk-composer).
+Composer extends Apache OpenWhisk sequences with more combinators ([JS](https://github.com/apache/incubator-openwhisk-composer/blob/master/docs/COMBINATORS.md){: external}, [Python 3](https://github.com/apache/incubator-openwhisk-composer-python/blob/master/docs/COMBINATORS.md){: external}), which you can use to create more complex flows that include conditional branching, error handling, and loops.
+Full documentation and technical specifications for Composer are available on the [Composer Git repository](https://github.com/apache/incubator-openwhisk-composer){: external}.

-You can also use the open source project [Kui](https://github.com/ibm/kui) to make it easier to create, deploy, and visualize your Composer source code.
-For more information, see [Kui on GitHub](https://github.com/ibm/kui).
+You can also use the open source project [Kui](https://github.com/ibm/kui){: external} to make it easier to create, deploy, and visualize your Composer source code.
+For more information, see [Kui on GitHub](https://github.com/ibm/kui){: external}.
 {: note}

 ## Installing the Composer library for JavaScript or Python 3